sparkflows/sparkflows-docs/docs/tutorials/data-engineering/data-wrangling.rst

 Data Wrangling
 =============

 Data wrangling is the process of gathering, selecting, and transforming data to answer an analytical question.
-Also known as data cleaning or “Munging”, this workflow reads in a dataset.
+Also known as ``Data Cleaning`` or ``Munging``, this workflow reads in a dataset.
 It then wrangles the dataset based on provided conditions and prints the results.

 Workflow